IWCCT/es-fdl/README.md

 Earth System Framework Description Language

-A git repository for version control of ES-FDL mindmaps.
+A git repository for version control of ES-FDL mind maps.